audgirka/ansible-portal-chart/README.md

 ## Telemetry capturing

-The telemetry data collection feature helps in collecting and analyzing the telemetry data to improve your experience with self-service technical preview.
+The telemetry data collection feature helps in collecting and analyzing the telemetry data to improve your experience with Automation Portal.
 This feature is enabled by default.

 Red Hat collects and analyses the following data: